Buzludzha Monument, Bulgaria

 What can we do for you?

-Pick you up from any city in the country, and take you to the Buzludzha Bulgaria in a comfortable, air-conditioned vehicle
+Pick you up from any city in the country, and take you to Buzludzha in a comfortable, air-conditioned vehicle

 Tell you all about the history of this impressive, saucer-shaped Buzludzha monument